ESG revitalizes work at the Big Four

 Sustainability and responsibility infuse finance with vitality and make it engaging.

 The Big Four accounting firms in Germany have long been a magnet for emerging finance talent.
 Yet, recent trends indicate a challenge in retaining these professionals long-term.
-Hannah Hermann, Manager specializing in finance placements, suggests that ESG (Environmental, Social, and Governance) could be the catalyst for change.
-“ESG is making auditing at the Big Four more engaging, thus attracting and retaining young talent,” Hermann explains.
+Hannah Klan, Senior Manager specializing in finance placements and interim projects, suggests that ESG (Environmental, Social, and Governance) could be the catalyst for change.
+“ESG is making auditing at the Big Four more engaging, thus attracting and retaining young talent,” Klan explains.

 Rising Work Pressure